vihdzp/miratope/README.md

 ### Why does my OFF file not render?
 Provisionally, your OFF file is being loaded into the variable `P`.
 You have to manually render it using the command `P.renderTo(mainScene);`.

-Note that at the moment, this works only for 3D OFF files, and can be very buggy.
+Note that at the moment, this works only for 3D OFF files, and can be somewhat buggy.

 ### How do I clear the scene?
 Use `mainScene.clear();`.